 But the benefits of cocoa flavanols and nitric oxide don’t stop there.
 There’s solid scientific evidence that, in addition to cardiovascular benefits, they can also improve cognitive (brain) function.
 That’s because nitric oxide promotes healthier blood vessels, supporting the cardiovascular system so it can deliver essential oxygen and nutrients to every organ, muscle and tissue throughout your body—including your brain—keeping all parts of you nourished and performing at their best.

-How Do You Increase Nitric Oxide In Your Body?
+How to Increase Nitric Oxide in Your Body